Ian Evatt: Bolton Wanderers

 On 28 May 2021, Evatt signed a new three-year contract with the club.
-On 14 November 2021, during a charity match in which the Bolton first-team played a match against a team of Bolton legends — the match helping to raise money for the mother of Bolton player Gethin Jones who had been diagnosed with motor neuron disease — substitute Evatt brought himself on after half-time and played as a striker for the first-team.
+On 14 November 2021, during a charity match in which the Bolton first-team played a match against a team of Bolton legends—the match helping to raise money for the mother of Bolton player Gethin Jones, who had been diagnosed with motor neuron disease—substitute Evatt brought himself on after half-time and played as a striker for the first-team.
 The first-team won 7–4, with Evatt scoring a hat-trick.
-In Bolton's first season back in League One, Evatt lead them to a ninth-placed finish with 73 points.
+In Bolton's first season back in League One, Evatt led them to a ninth-placed finish with 73 points.

 On 2 February 2023, it was revealed that Evatt had been given shares in Football Ventures (Whites) Ltd, the company that own Bolton Wanderers, making him one of minority owners of the club itself.
 On 2 April 2023, Evatt managed Bolton to 4–0 win against Plymouth Argyle in the 2023 EFL Trophy final.
 A month later, he signed a new three-year contract.
 His third season in charge saw Bolton qualify for the play-offs.
-They were defeated by Barnsley in the semi-finals.
+They were defeated by Barnsley 2-1 on aggregate in the semi-finals.

 After four league wins in October 2023, Evatt was named EFL League One Manager of the Month.
-This was followed up with three league wins — one of which was a 7–0 win against Exeter City — and a draw in November to win the award for the second consecutive month.
+This was followed up with three league wins—one of which was a 7–0 win against Exeter City—and a draw in November to win the award for a second-consecutive month.
 Bolton missed out on automatic promotion at the end of the season, finishing third.
 In the play-off final, Bolton lost 2–0 to Oxford United.

-On 22 January 2025, the club announced that Evatt had left the club by mutual consent following a string of poor results with Bolton ninth in the table.
+On 22 January 2025, the club announced that Evatt had left the club by mutual consent following a string of poor results, with Bolton ninth in the table.

-After leaving Bolton, Evatt worked for various clubs as a loan adviser — with multiple clubs wanting his advice after he helped to develop loan players such as James Trafford and Conor Bradley during his time at Bolton.
+After leaving Bolton, Evatt worked for various clubs as a loan adviser, with multiple clubs wanting his advice after he helped to develop loan players such as James Trafford and Conor Bradley during his time at Bolton.
+By January 2026, he no longer held any shares in the club.